- Student responsibility

 Students registering to audit a course must indicate at the registrar's office that the course is to be audited.
 An audit fee is assessed to all students who audit courses.
 Students, having audited a course, may not change their registration to receive credit after the end of the add period.
 An audited course may be taken a second time for credit.
 Credit by examination is not allowed for courses that have been audited.

 The deadline for adding courses is generally the end of the first week of the semester, with the specific date indicated on the academic calendar.
 The deadline to add BENV 300 Cross-Cultural Experience is the Tuesday prior to the start of spring semester classes.
 After the add period has ended, students may not add courses unless they have exceptional reasons to do so.
 The deadline for dropping courses is generally the end of the second week of the semester, with the specific date indicated on the academic calendar.
 After the drop period has ended, students may withdraw from a course and receive a grade of W up to a point halfway through the course.
 The deadline for non-emergency withdrawals is set on the academic calendar.
 After that time, withdrawal is allowed only for medical or other exceptional reasons.
 Permission to withdraw after the deadline must be obtained from the registrar.
 The instructor will assign a grade of WP (withdrawn passing) or WF (withdrawn failing).
-A W and a WP does not affect a student's grade point average, but a WF has the same effect on the grade point average as an E.
+A W and a WP do not affect a student's grade point average, but a WF has the same effect on the grade point average as an E.

 Upon enrollment in a course, students at Bluffton become accountable for all the requirements of the course.
 Thus, they are directly responsible to each instructor for all required work in each course, including work missed because of absence.
 The instructor is responsible for informing students at the beginning of each course of the course requirements, including the class attendance policy.